 A copy of your direct debit mandate will also be held by CyberCX to allow us to track any payments made and will be kept in accordance with our data retention policy.

 You may cancel a direct debit at any time by informing us and contacting your bank or building society.

 All information you provide to us for our use is stored on secure servers which are located in Australia.
 Using cloud service providers such as Amazon Web Services (AWS).

-The third parties listed under ‘purpose for which CyberCX uses personal data’’ which process your personal data may be located outside of the EEA or they may transfer your data outside the EEA.
+The third parties listed under ‘purpose for which CyberCX uses personal data’’ which process your personal data may be located outside of the UK or they may transfer your data outside the UK.
 Those countries may not have the same standards of data protection and privacy laws as the UK.
 Which means additional safeguards must be in place.
-Whenever we transfer your data outside the EEA we introduce obligations on the recipients of that data to protect your personal data to the standard that the UK expect.
+Whenever we transfer your data outside the UK we introduce obligations on the recipients of that data to protect your personal data to the standard that the UK expect.